chrismhs/next-to-a-person/README.md

 Next to a Person is a small project by Joao and Chris, which came about when our friend Charlie ordered an artist easel the size of her hand. <br />

-Some people simply can’t do dimensions online, so we thought the best idea would be to visually compare your purchase to people.
+Some people aren't good at dimensions online, so we thought the best idea would be to visually compare your purchase to people.

 ## 💃 How does it work?